wiigg/bssazure/content/optimise/waf.md

 ###### Security
 1. What Azure tool can you use to provide prescriptive best practices and recommendations to help improve the security of workloads, data, and services on Azure?
 2. How can Azure improve the regulatory compliance controls in your organization?
-3. How does identity and access control work in Azure?
+3. How can Azure access other Azure services securely?
-4. How can Azure access other Azure services securely?
+4. What connectivity options exist for Azure?
-5. What connectivity options exist for Azure?
+5. Can security measures be taken to mitigate carbon impact?
+If so, which measures?